 2. Increasing the Number of Visitors and Leads

-Offers, also known as “premium content,” appeal to buyers at all stages of their purchasing journey, whether they are just getting started, weighing competitive options, or making a final decision.
+Offers, also known as “premium content,” appeal to audience at all stages of their purchasing journey, whether they are just getting started, weighing competitive options, or making a final decision.
 Ebooks, whitepapers, webinars, tip sheets, and other similar items are examples of offers.

 Landing Pages & Calls To Action (CTA) – A call to action (CTA) is a website button, image, or text link that encourages a visitor to take an action by clicking on the button, visiting a landing page, and filling out a form in exchange for some kind of content.